Release Date November 26, 2013

 Formats CD, LP, and Digital

-Fellow Travelers is the new, upcoming album from Shearwater.
-Here’s what Shearwater’s own Jonathan Meiburg has to say about it:
+Here’s what Shearwater’s own Jonathan Meiburg has to say about Fellow Travelers:

 Fellow Travelers wasn’t supposed to be a full-length record, so I’m a little surprised to admit that it’s my favorite Shearwater album so far.
 Somehow it slipped under the door.